lucabriguglia/OpenCQRS/README.md

 }
 ```

-At this point, the aggregate and the first event have been saved in the event store and the product can be retrieved from the repository.
+At this point, the aggregate and the first event have been saved to the event store and the product can be retrieved from the event store using the repository.
 New commands, events and handlers can now be added:

 ```C#